-PTSD or Post Traumatic Stress Disorder can develop after exposure to any events that result in psychological trauma.
-Studies show that 1 in 5 veterans returning from combat are diagnosed with PTSD.
-Over the last 7 years, an estimated 20% or over 300,000 veterans have PTSD.
+PTS or Post Traumatic Stress Disorder can develop after exposure to any events that result in psychological trauma.
+Studies show that 1 in 5 veterans returning from combat are diagnosed with PTS.
+Over the last 7 years, an estimated 20% or over 300,000 veterans have PTS.

-The Sam Simon Foundation launched its Service Dog program in response to the growing need of veterans coping with PTSD as a result of their military service.
-A Service Dog is not a cure for PTSD, but whose skills and companionship can be an aid for managing the symptoms and promoting well-being.
+The Sam Simon Foundation launched its Service Dog program in response to the growing need of veterans coping with PTS as a result of their military service.
+A Service Dog is not a cure for PTS, but whose skills and companionship can be an aid for managing the symptoms and promoting well-being.

 Our dogs are specially selected from local shelters based on their temperament and breed.
 Most of our Service Dogs will be retrievers or retriever types.
 They are generally between 1-2 years old at the time of their placement.
 Some may be more energetic than others and so the exercise requirement will vary from dog to dog.
 Their training time with us is approximately 5-6 months.
 About 1 out of every 4 dogs will make it through the training to graduation.
 Dogs that do not complete training are placed for adoption locally and are coined “Career Change Dogs”.